Keyboard shortcuts

 109132OptimizeHotColdFlowOptimizationSeparates hot and cold paths at the function levelHot/Cold

-111134AdvancedPhasePostFixUpGateHook after post-fixup; when active, dispatches to PostFixUp (phase 140, target vtable+0x148)
+111134AdvancedPhasePostFixUpGateHook before post-fixup worker; when active, dispatches to PostFixUp (phase 140, target vtable+0x148)

 112135PlaceBlocksInSourceOrderCleanupDetermines final basic block layout in the emitted binary